Get all the latest data for Bulgaria

 By the way, we also have an update regarding price forecasts in Bulgaria.

-What's the 3 to 5 year outlook for housing in Bulgaria in 2026?
+What's the 3–5 year outlook for housing in Bulgaria in 2026?

-As of early 2026, the 3 to 5 year outlook for housing prices and demand in Bulgaria is moderately positive, with expectations of sustainable real (inflation-adjusted) price growth in major cities and potential flattening in overbuilt resort pockets.
+As of 2026, the 3 to 5 year outlook for housing in Bulgaria is positive but uneven, with about 4% to 7% yearly nominal growth in the strongest city markets and much slower growth in weak demographic areas.

 Are demographics or other trends pushing prices up in Bulgaria in 2026?